fischuu/Pipeline-Holoruminant-Meta/README.md

 cd $pipelineFolder
 cp -r config $projectFolder/
-cp -r resources $projectFolder/ cp -r run_Pipeline-Holoruminent-meta.sh $projectFolder/
+cp -r resources $projectFolder/ cp -r workflow $projectFolder/ cp -r run_Pipeline-Holoruminent-meta.sh $projectFolder/
 ```

+TODO: THE WORKFLOW ONLY CONTAINS PATHS TO HMM FILES; THAT COULD BE ALSO GENERALISED!

 Before starting, a few configuration files need to be added.